affinda/affinda-python/docs/models.md

 **Arguments**:

+- `additional_properties`: Unmatched properties from the message are deserialized to this collection.
 - `label`: Required.
 - `data_point`: Required.
 Data point identifier.
 - `field_type`: Required.
 The different data types of annotations.
 Known values are: